Financial Requirement Overview

 - Category D is frequently used either as a standalone method (if you have significant savings) or as a “top-up” to bridge a shortfall in your income.

-Important Note: If your circumstances require you to rely on Categories C, E, F, or G (such as complex self-employment, company director dividends, or specific investment income), these routes involve highly technical evidentiary requirements.
-It is strongly recommended that you consult with an OISC-registered immigration solicitor to ensure your evidence meets the strict standards set by the Home Office.
-Incorrectly documenting these categories is a common reason for visa refusals.
+If your circumstances involve Categories C, E, F, or G (such as complex self-employment, company director dividends, or specific investment income), these routes involve technical evidentiary requirements.
+Many applicants seek support from a regulated immigration adviser for these categories.
+Documentation errors are a common reason for refusals.

 ⚠️ Disclaimer: This guide is for educational purposes and does not constitute legal advice.
 Immigration rules are subject to change.
 Always cross-reference your specific situation with the official GOV.UK Family Visas portal before submitting an application.